 Take care, baby.

-All right, thank you, Kellyanne Conway.
+Thank you, Kellyanne Conway.

-So Mark Levin, the great one, started his internet show on an incredible CR TV, conservative review television, and Levin TV's been a huge success.
+So Mark Levin, the great one, started his internet show on an incredible CR TV, Conservative Review Television.

-Now, two of my other friends, uh people that I've known forever, and one in particular is in studio that I love dearly, is starting shows as well.
+Now, two of my other friends, people that I've known forever, and one in particular is in studio that I love dearly, is starting shows as well.

 And here's just a little preview of Michelle Malkin's show.

-Michelle Malkin investigates on CRTV.
+Michelle Mulcan Investigates is on CRTV.

 I don't want his story to die.